williamium3000/myblog/content/page/about/index.md

 👋 Hi, I’m Yijiang (William) Li.
 Welcome to my blog.
 This where I write up my thoughts, summary of reading and some of my ideas.

-**I am**
+**I am a**
-- A first year PhD Student at UC SanDiego
+- first-year PhD Student at UC San Diego
-- A MSE of Computer Science at Johns Hopkins University
+- MSE of Computer Science at Johns Hopkins University
-- A BE of Computer Science in South China University of Technology
+- BE of Computer Science in South China University of Technology

 **I also**
+- Interested in "How AI learns?"
-- Interested learning aspect of AI with a focus on multi-modal, 3D vision and embodiment.
+  - with a focus on multi-modal, 3D vision and embodiment.
+  - I believe the time has come for AI to make a real difference in other fields, e.g. science, biomedical, music and ancient languages.
 - love traveling (see some of the great phots in my homepage)
 - Football ([@Real Madrid CF](https://www.realmadrid.com/en-US))
 - NBA ([@Lakers](https://x.com/Lakers)) and fan of LBJ [@KingJames](https://x.com/kingjames)